 Getting Help from the Desktop Support Team

-When a problem arises, faculty and staff should call the Desktop Support Team at 313-577-1527 to report a problem.
+When a problem arises, faculty and staff should call the C&IT Help Desk at 313-577-HELP (4357) to report a problem.
 The Desktop Support Team will attempt to solve a majority of problems (not including special circumstances such as classroom outages and teaching related problems) via the telephone.
 For severe and/or unusual problems MSIS will assign a service representative who will be responsible for administering the service and for keeping the user informed about progress on a daily basis.

 Remote Desktop Support